syncfusion-content/windowsforms-docs/WindowsForms/Menus/Detachable-ControlBar.md

 # Detachable Control Bar

-Control bars enables application developers to add dockable/floatable controls to their form's toolbar layout.
+Control bars enables application developers to add dock-able / floatable controls to their form's toolbar layout.
 A common example of a control bar is the task pane window found in the Microsoft Office 2003 product suite.

 A [`ControlBar`](https://help.syncfusion.com/cr/cref_files/windowsforms/Syncfusion.Tools.Windows~Syncfusion.Windows.Forms.Tools.ControlBar.html) is a full-featured docking container that can host any control and be docked along the border of the host form or floated as a top-level window.
-Control bars, however, differ from traditional docking windows by adopting the characteristic layout behavior of a toolbar rather than that of a classic dockable control.
+Control bars, however, differ from traditional docking windows by adopting the characteristic layout behavior of a toolbar rather than that of a classic dock-able control.

 ## Adding control bar via designer